CanDIG/candig-server/docs/datarepo.rst

 ------------------------

 .. warning::

+    You may retrieve the latest version of gencode from here: https://www.gencodegenes.org/human/, you can usually download the GFF3 file from the first row: Comprehensive gene annotation.

+    Once you retrieve the GFF3 file, unzip it, then use a conversion script to convert the GFF3 file to a SQLite-compatible DB.
+    The script is available from https://github.com/CanDIG/candig-server/blob/develop/scripts/generate_gff3_db.py.

+    The script, by default, will create composite indexes on (start, end, referenceName) and (geneName, type).
+This should suffice most of the use-cases.

+    If you are using this script mentioned above, ignore the following two paragraphs.

     Before you add the feature set, you should make sure to index some of the columns in your generated DB.
 Specifically, you should make sure that you both ``gene_name`` and ``type`` should be indexed.
 If you don't, queries to this endpoint, and endpoints that depend on this,